-One cannot be anti-Semitic against a non-Semitic European people.
-Thus anti-Semitic in its truth sense means to be anti-Arab, Anti-Ethiopian, anti-Amhara, anti-native Jew, etc. Anti-Semitic is part of a collection of words used globally that are linguistically inaccurate (misnomer).
-But because of tradition these words continue to have narrow definitions.
+One cannot be anti-Semitic against non-Semitic European people.
+Thus anti-Semitic in its true sense means to be anti-Arab, Anti-Ethiopian, anti-Amhara, anti-native Jew, etc. Anti-Semitic is part of a collection of words used globally that are linguistically inaccurate (a misnomer).
+But because of tradition, these words continue to have narrow definitions.
 The discussion of what a word represents and what a word is meant to mean is very important, especially when it is used as a third rail.

 Forget the worldwide rampant Islamophobia and demonization of Arabs… Human Rights and Labor, has “institutionalized the fight against global anti-Semitism”, even though the US military and their allies have been destroying countries mostly populated by Muslims for over a decade.
 Or maybe is it precisely to support the war on Islam and the Arab World – a.k.a. “war on terrorism” – that the “war on global anti-Semitism” is being launched?–Julie Lévesque